JetBrains/Qodana/topics/qodana-yaml.md

       - "ui/"
 ```

-If you want the root of your project to be scanned by the tool when you've specified paths in the configuration, don't forget to include `.` path.
+If you want to scan both specific paths for package manager manifests  _and_ the root of your project, include `.` to the list of paths (for root).

 ### Dependency scopes